Paper Walls

-Paper Walls is the sixth studio album by American pop punk band Yellowcard, released on July 17, 2007.
+Paper Walls is the sixth studio album by American rock band Yellowcard, released on July 17, 2007.
 This is also the first Yellowcard album with Ryan Mendez, their last with Peter Mosely, and their last studio album to be released through Capitol Records.
 The album was recorded at Ocean Studios in Burbank, California and was mixed at South Beach Studios in Miami, Florida.

 Background and production

 Prior to the release of Lights and Sounds (2006), it was announced that guitarist Ben Harper had parted ways with the band.
 He was replaced by Ryan Mendez.
 Lights and Sounds failed to reach sales expectations compared to their break-through album Ocean Avenue (2003).
 Violinist Sean Mackin called the group "a little too jaded" and Lights and Sounds "a little too dark ...
 We all went a bit too far."
 Mackin insisted that the band did not see the album as a mistake, but more of a "learning experience".
 On October 16, 2006, the band announced over their official website that they were back in the studio doing pre-production.

 On January 2, 2007, the band announced they had begun recording a new album.
 Sessions were held at Ocean Studios in Burbank, California, with producer Neal Avron, who also handled recording.
 Erich Talaba did additional engineering, with assistance from Bret Rausch and Bryce Iverson.
 Tom Lord-Alge mixed the recordings, with assistance from Femio Hernandez, at South Beach Studios in Miami, Florida, before they were mastered by Ted Jensen at Sterling Sound.
 Prior to the album's release, the group released 10 behind-the-scenes videos documenting the recording process via their Myspace profile.